tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ### `spellchecker_dialog`

-This option enables or disables the spell checker dialog.
-When set to true, the [`spellcheckdialog` toolbar button](#toolbarbuttons) will open a dialog that will step the user through each potential spelling error in the document.
+This option specifies the primary spell checking mode.

+- When set to true, the [`spellcheck` toolbar button](#toolbarbuttons) will open a dialog that will step the user through each potential spelling error in the document.
+- When set to `false`, the [`spellcheck` toolbar button](#toolbarbuttons) will enable or disable as-you-type spell checking and the [`spellcheckdialog` toolbar button](#toolbarbuttons) will open the spell checker dialog.

 **Type:** `Boolean`